Name the Woman (1934 film)

 Name the Woman is a 1934 American mystery drama film directed by Albert S. Rogell and starring Richard Cromwell, Arline Judge and Rita La Roy.
 It is not a remake of the studio's 1928 silent film of the same name, although Variety wrongly reported this at the time.

-Synopsis
+Plot

 A novice reporter tries to get his break by investigating the murder of the district attorney.